 BARF and self-cooking are further possibilities for the Maine Coon's diet.
 Before you choose one of these methods, you should research them in depth to prevent nutrient deficiency.
 Never serve raw pork, because it can transmit Aujeszky's disease.
 Cook it through thoroughly before serving.

-Coonies should always have sufficient water available to them.
-Avoid giving them milk, because cats are lactose intolerant by nature.
-However, they do tolerate well special cat milk with a reduced amount of lactose, though this should only be offered as a snack and not to replace water.
+Coonies need sufficient water available to them.
+As with all cats don't give them milk because cats are lactose intolerant by nature.
+However, they do tolerate well special cat milk with a reduced amount of lactose.
+Though offer this as a snack and not instead of water.